Obstetric ultrasonography: Terminology

 In normal state, each body tissue type, such as liver, spleen or kidney, has a unique echogenicity.
 Fortunately, gestational sac, yolk sac and embryo are surrounded by hyperechoic (brighter) body tissues.

 Types

+A diagnostic medical monitor displaying a 3D/4D surface rendered fetal scan, representing a modern multi-dimensional variant of traditional obstetric sonography.
+The interface displays real-time safety thresholds, including Thermal and Mechanical Indices.

 Traditional obstetric sonograms are done by placing a transducer on the abdomen of the pregnant woman.
 One variant, transvaginal sonography, is done with a probe placed in the woman's vagina.
 Transvaginal scans usually provide clearer pictures during early pregnancy and in obese women.
 Also used is Doppler sonography which detects the heartbeat of the fetus.
 Doppler sonography can be used to evaluate the pulsations in the fetal heart and bloods vessels for signs of abnormalities.

 3D ultrasound

 Modern 3D ultrasound images provide greater detail for prenatal diagnosis than the older 2D ultrasound technology.
 While 3D is popular with parents desiring a prenatal photograph as a keepsake, both 2D and 3D are discouraged by the FDA for non-medical use, but there are no definitive studies linking ultrasound to any adverse medical effects.
 The following 3D ultrasound images were taken at different stages of pregnancy: